PySiLK - Silk in Python

 Return the string that was used to construct wildcard.

-An IPSet object represents a set of IPv4 addresses, as produced by rwset(1) and rwsetbuild(1).
-IPSets do not yet support IPv6.
+An IPSet object represents a set of IP addresses, as produced by rwset(1) and rwsetbuild(1).
 The IPSet object handles iteration over IP addresses with for x in set, and iteration over CIDR blocks using for x in set.cidr_iter().

 class silk.IPSet([ip_iterable])